Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 1. Install the [BepInEx](https://github.com/BepInEx/BepInEx/releases) plugin.
 (Refer to this [KrokMP installation tutorial](https://youtu.be/heVTSZc2a20) for instructions on how to set up BepInEx.)
 2. Create a folder named `XTMP` inside `BepInEx/plugins`.
 Download `XTMP.dll` and `XTMP.pdb` from the [XTMPi repository](https://github.com/EnineStuxnet/XTMPi/releases/latest) and place them in the newly-created folder.
 3. Download the `fonts.zip` zip file ([here](https://github.com/Catterio/xtmp-casualtiesunknown-fallback-fonts/releases/latest)) and extract the contents in the `XTMP` folder.
-4. Write a configuration file as provided below, then save it as a `.ini` file (e.g.: `configuration.ini`) and place it in the `XTMP` folder.
+4. Write a configuration file (using a text-writing program like Notepad) as provided below, then save it as a `.ini` file (e.g.: `configuration.ini`) in the `XTMP` folder.
 ```
 # GLOBAL FALLBACK FONT
 Retro Gaming Plus